datacosmosinfotech/Spam-Ham-Detection/README.md

 # 📧 Spam Ham Detection App

 ## 📌 Project Overview
-An NLP-based machine learning application designed to detect spam messages in real time.
-Deployed using Streamlit, the system enables users to input text and instantly receive Spam or Not Spam predictions, demonstrating practical applicability in real world spam filtering scenarios.
+An NLP based Spam Detection application built using TF-IDF vectorization and a Naive Bayes classifier, deployed as a Streamlit web app that allows users to input messages and instantly receive Spam or Not Spam predictions through an interactive web interface, making it suitable for real world spam filtering use cases.

 ## Preview
 ![Spam Ham Detection Screenshot](https://raw.githubusercontent.com/datacosmosinfotech/Spam-Ham-Detection/main/Spam%20Ham%20Detection%20SS.png)